Platt Student Performing Arts House

 Laurie McCall has been working in the Division of University of Life at Penn since 1992 where she started as Assistant Director of New Student Orientation for the Department of Academic Support Programs.
 After starting a family in 1999, she remained on a part time basis to run the PennQuest Pre-Orientation Program.
 In 2007, she returned to full time to work for the Platt Student Performing Arts House and Pre-Orientation Programs.
 Her role expanded in 2013 as she took on the Director position.
 She holds a B.S. in Education from Kutztown University and a M.A. in Communication Studies from Bloomsburg University.

 Megan Edelman has been a part of the University of Pennsylvania since 2007.
 As an undergraduate student, she worked for the Annenberg Center for the Performing Arts.
 After graduating, she joined the alumni development and alumni relations team for the Perelman School of Medicine and later served as the Rodin College House Coordinator.
-Megan holds a BA in English Literature from Penn and is currently working on her Master’s degree in Penn’s College of Liberal and Professional Studies.
+Megan holds a BA in English Literature from Penn and a Master’s degree from Penn’s College of Liberal and Professional Studies.
 In addition to serving the students of Penn, she is an actor and performance artist, and she enjoys applying her passion for the arts to her work each day.

-Sara Outing is an arts administrator, advisor, and proud Theatre Arts Program alumn, C’13.
-Moonlighting as a designer, deviser, and fabricator in the Philadelphia regional theatre industry, she serves Penn with a mission to empower young creatives as they claim artistic identities, encourage dialogue that untangles the relationship between artistic excellence and nourishing art practices, and to act as a liason between students and the city’s performing arts communities.
+Sara Outing is an arts administrator, advisor, and proud alum of the Theatre Arts Program.
+Moonlighting as a designer, deviser, and fabricator in the Philadelphia regional theatre industry, she serves Penn with a mission to empower young creatives as they claim artistic identities, encourage dialogue that untangles the relationship between artistic excellence and nourishing art practices, and to act as a liaison between students and the city’s performing arts communities.
 Stop by her office to peruse the Platt House tea expansion set!

 Platt House Advisory Council